JohnPhelps1971/currency-edittext/README.md

   implementation 'com.github.joelarmah:currency-edittext:1.0.0'
 }
 ```

-## Updated for Android Studio Ladybug:
+Updated for Android Studio Ladybug:
-Perform a sync of this file, after adding the information.
+Perform a sync of this file, after adding the maven & jitpack.io detail shown above.
+The failure to resolve error should no longer be an issue.

 ## Implementation